KevinLittles/Portfolio/README.md

 - Understand closures
 - Use Codable protocol and JSONDecoder() for JSON Parsing
 - Consume an API
+- Use DispatchQueue to update the UI elemts in a completion with the main trhead

 #### Using Computed Properties
 WeatherViewController.swift